 Shopify makes it easy to build and launch your ecommerce website.
 It’s a complete commerce platform that allows you to sell in multiple places, including online, sell in multiple currencies, and easily manage products and accept payments.

 You don’t need to be a designer or developer to use Shopify either.
-And you can easily change the look and feel of your store with the store builder and Shopify themes.
+You don’t need to be a designer or developer to use Shopify either.
+We have tools to help with everything from domain name suggestions and logo design, and you're easily able to change the look and feel of your store with the store builder and Shopify themes.

 Need help building your online store?
 Sign up for a free 14-day trial of Shopify and read How to Start a Shopify Store: A Step-By-Step Guide.